Mike-Honey/AIHW-principal-diagnosis/README.md

 ### Time Series

-This page presents the aggregate Separations (patient discharges) and Patient Days by year (each AIHW year ends in June).
+This page presents the aggregate Separations (patient discharges) by year (each AIHW year ends in June).

+As the data is not easily standardisable by population, I have added a series to show how the baseline value would be expected to grow, assuming a population growth rate of 1.5% per annum.

 Interactive "slicer" controls at the right of the page allows the user to restrict the Diagnoses shown.
 They can also chose Age Groups, and restrict the range of years shown.